 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated May 15, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 15, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 - The average annual percentage rate (APR) consumers pay on credit card debt is at an 18-year high, despite historically low interest rates across a variety of consumer credit products.